pulasthieka/placeholder-website/Readme.md

 Boilerplate code to create a server on Google Cloud and serve web pages to the public using a Node JS server.
 Quickly create a placeholder website for your domain with this.
 ## Setting up on GCP
 1. Create a new project on Google Cloud https://console.cloud.google.com/
-2. Install Google Cloud CLI, login and select the project.
+2. Install [GCloud CLI](https://cloud.google.com/sdk/docs/install-sdk), login and select the project.
-3.
+3. Run `gcloud app deploy` to deploy your application.
+The folder structure is setup in the simplest way to get started.
+This command will upload the files, install packages and run `npm start`

 ## Connecting Cloudflare